-After you've interacted with elements of the report you want to measure with Performance Analyzer, you can select the Stop button.
+After you've interacted with the elements of the report that you want to measure with Performance Analyzer, you can select the Stop button.
 The performance information remains in the pane after you select Stop for you to analyze.

 When Power BI processes queries and their associated metadata, the processing of the query can be impacted by the complexity of the schema, the number of tables in the database(s), the complexity of the relationships between them, and the number of foreign key constraints on the tables.
 Such complexity can result in initial delays in returning or rendering a report.

-You can select Refresh visuals in the Performance Analyzer pane to refresh all visuals on the current page of the report, and thereby have Performance Analyzer gather information about all such visuals.
+You can select Refresh visuals in the Performance Analyzer pane to refresh all visuals on the current page of the report and thereby have Performance Analyzer gather information about all such visuals.

 You can also refresh individual visuals.
-When Performance Analyzer is recording, you can select Analyze this visual found in the top-right corner of each visual, to refresh that visual, and capture its performance information.
+When Performance Analyzer is recording, you can select Analyze this visual, found in the top-right corner of each visual, to refresh that visual and capture its performance information.

-Saving performance information
+Save performance information